chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 true
 ```

 In this example, the JavaScript I’ve written evaluates the values directly when logging them.
 When we use a value in a template in Ember or Glimmer apps, the template engine (the Glimmer VM) evaluates those values.
 The VM uses a lightweight reactivity system called *autotracking* to track which items in the UI need to be updated in any render.
-The next step, then, is understanding autotracking!
+The next step, then, is understanding autotracking.

 [^hooks]: This is actually a critical part of how React Hooks work under the hood.

-[^closures-classes]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes!
+[^closures-classes]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes.
 These two have *the same semantics* as far as an end user is concerned:

     ```js
     class PersonA {